fastrgv/RufasSlider/README.md

 ----------------------------------------------------------------

 In many puzzles, a mouse drag can initiate a block move.
-However, the preferred method to move a block is to select it using a mouse click, then use the arrow keys  (up),(dn),(lf),(rt).
+However, the usual method to move a block is to select it using a mouse click, then use the arrow keys  (up),(dn),(lf),(rt).
 The block selection is not necessary when only one block can move in the indicated direction.
 EG FourSuits, eight & fifteen never require block selection since there is only 1 empty space.

 At any time, hit the letter (r) to reset/restart, or (esc) to quit.